Chris Devenski: New York Mets

 On October 28, 2024, Devenski signed a minor league contract with the New York Mets.
 He began the 2025 season with the Triple-A Syracuse Mets, recording a 1.93 ERA with seven strikeouts and two saves in nine games.
 On April 30, 2025, the Mets selected Devenski's contract, adding him to their active roster.
 In 10 appearances for New York, he recorded a 2.38 ERA with nine strikeouts across 11 1/3 innings pitched.
 Devenski was designated for assignment by the Mets on July 22.
 He cleared waivers and elected free agency on July 27.
 On July 29, Devenski re-signed with New York on a major league contract.
 He made two scoreless outings for New York, recording five strikeouts across four innings of work.
 Devenski was designated for assignment by the Mets on September 21.
 He cleared waivers and was sent outright to Syracuse on September 25.
 Devenski elected free agency on October 1.

+Pittsburgh Pirates

+On January 8, 2026, Devenski signed a minor league contract with the Pittsburgh Pirates.
+He was assigned to the Triple-A Indianapolis Indians to begin the regular season.
+On April 29, the Pirates selected Devenski's contract, adding him to their active roster.
+He made three appearances for the Pirates, recording a 7.71 ERA with three strikeouts across 2 1/3 innings pitched.
+On May 7, Devenski was placed on the injured list due to an undisclosed injury; he was transferred to the 60-day injured list on June 7.
+Upon being activated on August 5, Devenski was removed from the 40–man roster and sent outright to Indianapolis; he subsequently rejected the assignment and elected free agency on August 8.

+New York Mets (second stint)

+On August 11, 2026, Devenski signed a minor league contract with the New York Mets.
+He had his contract selected to the major league roster on August 28.
+In six appearances for the Mets, he struggled to a 13.50 ERA with two strikeouts across 5 1/3 innings pitched.
+Devenski was designated for assignment by New York on September 11.